st-ty1/Artix_Freshtomato_Samba4/README.md

 2.)
 Download this repo into a second folder in your home directory.
 Depending on you want compile for MIPSEL- or for ARM-router, also copy Makefile_RT-AC.patch or Makefile_arm.patch, common.mak.patch, genconfig.sh.patch, configure.ac_tor.patch and mksquashfs.c.patch from my github repo Artix_FreshTomato (https://github.com/st-ty1/Artix_FreshTomato) into this folder.

 3.)
-Download sources of libtirpc_1.1.4 and extract them into a folder in your home directory.
+Download sources of libtirpc_1.1.4 and extract them into a third folder in your home directory.

 4.)
 Start shell script build_ft-mips_samba.sh in folder of this repo.